paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ![fit](https://www.dropbox.com/s/x1p8k83m0fatv34/menu-with-current-selection.png?dl=1)

 ^
-The "menu" here (yes, it is currently just a p tag), currently does nothing, but we can at least confirm that it looks like it is in a good spot on the page.
-Now, let's actually give it a dropdownList under the currentSelection.
+The p-tag "menu" here currently does nothing, but we can at least confirm that it looks like it is in a good spot on the page.

+---
+[.slidenumber-style: #FFFFFF]

+# [fit] Language Dropdown
+# [fit] *List*

+^
+Now, let's actually give it a list of languages

 ---